Posted on November 15, 2017

 Potential assignments might include personal, written responses to "I am not your cholo," or a more formal essay modeled on Avilés': Write about a social issue you have personally experienced or witnessed, weaving together personal experiences and reflections on relevant history.
 Challenge: include some thought-provoking questions, like those in Avilés' essay.
 Or, in a fictional vein, students might try to describe Avilés' classroom visit from the perspective of one of the students in the class.

-Other literature on WWB Campus that addresses issues of racism and stereotyping includes the story "A Dream in Polar Fog", set among the indigenous Chukchi people of Siberia; and "Marías Mazahuas", a poem about indigenous migrants in Mexico.
-Or, you might teach the essay alongside the Langston Hughes poem "Theme for English B", Esmeralda Santiago's When I Was Puerto Rican: A Memoir, Joseph Conrad's Heart of Darkness, Harper Lee's To Kill a Mockingbird, Richard Wright's Native Son, or Ralph Ellison's The Invisible Man.
+Other literature on WWB Campus that addresses issues of racism and stereotyping includes the story "A Dream in Polar Fog," set among the indigenous Chukchi people of Siberia; and "Marías Mazahuas," a poem about indigenous migrants in Mexico.
+Or, you might teach the essay alongside such works as the Langston Hughes poem "Theme for English B," Esmeralda Santiago's When I Was Puerto Rican: A Memoir, Richard Wright's Native Son, or Ralph Ellison's The Invisible Man.